cresset-template/cresset/README.md

 file is provided for easy management of containers.
 Docker Compose is part of Docker and is already a popular tool for both development and production.
-For unknown reasons, it has not taken off in the deep learning community, though anyone who knows how to use Docker will find Compose fairly simple.
+For unknown reasons, it has not taken off in the deep learning community yet, though anyone who knows how to use Docker will find Compose fairly simple.
 This may be because Compose is often advertised as a multi-container solution, though it can also be used for single-container development just as well.

 The `docker-compose.yaml` file allows the user to specify settings for both build and run.
-Connecting a new volume is as simple as removing the current container, adding a line in the `docker-compose.yaml` file, then creating a new container from the same image.
+Connecting a new volume is as simple as removing the current container, adding a line in the `docker-compose.yaml`/`Dockerfile` file, then creating a new container from the same image.
+Build caches allow new builds to be created very quickly, solving another barrier for Docker adoption, the long initial build time.

-The instructions below allow interactive development on the terminal, making the transition to Docker and Docker Compose much smoother.
+The instructions below allow interactive development on the terminal, making the transition from local development to
+Docker and Docker Compose much smoother.

 With luck, the deep learning community will be able to "_code once, train anywhere_" with this technique.
-But even if I fail in persuading the majority of users of the merits of my method, I may still spare many a hapless grad student from the sisyphean labor of setting up their `conda` environment, only to have it crash and burn right before their submission is due.
+But even if I fail in persuading the majority of users of the merits of my method,
+I may still spare many a hapless grad student from the sisyphean labor of setting up their `conda` environment, only to have it crash and burn right before their paper submission is due.

 ## Usage